François PETRELIS

 Physical Review Letters 134, 104001 (2025)

 Spontaneous generation of temperature fluctuations.
-Propagation of sound.
+Effect on the propagation of sound.
 Behavior of the large scales of turbulent flow or in wave turbulence.

 • Experimental observation of spontaneous temperature fluctuations in turbulent flows